Mexican Mangonada Recipe (Chamoyada)

 What is a Mangonada?

 If you love mangos and ice-cold treats then mangonadas are quickly going to become a favorite treat of yours.
+They are a great option for keeping cool on a hot day.

 The names and preparation methods may differ a bit, but the basic simple ingredients are always the same: ripe mangoes and chamoy, a savory-sweet sauce that has a hint of spice, and lime juice to create an extra burst of flavor.